ReallySecureShell/netcrypt/README.md

 mySocket:close()
 ```

-An example of connecting to a socket using custom cipher parameters.
+An example of connecting to a socket using user-specified parameters.
 ```
 local netcrypt = require("netcrypt")